absentees/design-playbook/README.md

 A review methodology should be used to avoid snap judgements.
 Also allows for the review process to be much much organised so that when doing this repeatedly, you remain consistent.

-An apparoach to doing this is called a Heuristic Website Review, heuristic meaning the measurement of something that cant readily be quantified.
+An approach to doing this is called a Heuristic Website Review, heuristic meaning the measurement of something that cant readily be quantified.

 > NOTE: Do not just a website based on it's visual appeal.
 Sites like amazon, ebay, google and even facebook may not be visually appealing but functionally are perfect